loic425/pole-position-on-the-grid/pages/06_grid_component.md

 <!--
 *Loïc*

-Live demo of our Live Component grid
+So here is the Live demo of our Live Component grid

-Pagination : Change pages without refreshing the whole page.
+We have a pagination without refreshing the whole page.

 It also changes the Number of items with the same UX.
+We are going from ten items per page to twenty-five items per page, and only the data will be updated.
 -->

 ---